DF-wu/llmcord/README.md

   <img src="https://github.com/user-attachments/assets/7791cc6b-6755-484f-a9e3-0707765b081f" alt="">
 </p>

+> **Note:** This is a forked version of `jakobdylanc/llmcord`, focused on providing a pre-built Docker image.
+You can use the image `ghcr.io/df-wu/llmcord`.

 llmcord transforms Discord into a collaborative LLM frontend.
 It works with practically any LLM, remote or locally hosted.

 ## Features